 We tend to thrive in a fresh environment when we feel welcomed.
-In the Hebrew scriptures there is a wonderful story of an old man in the desert long ago – who we come to know as Abraham – welcoming three strangers into his tent and offering them hospitality.
-Abraham came to realise that these strangers represented God.
-Rather than the traditional understanding of God embracing humanity here was a picture of humanity making space for God.
+In the Hebrew scriptures there is a wonderful story of an old man in the desert long ago - who we come to know as Abraham - welcoming three strangers into his tent and offering them hospitality.
+Abraham in time realised that these strangers represented God.
+Rather than the traditional understanding of God embracing humanity here was a story of humanity welcoming God.

-The welcome Abraham unknowingly extended to the mysterious visitors was to change his life for ever and he knew himself to be enriched and transformed by the encounter.
-God in this unknown form was to bring grace, hope and peace.
+The welcome Abraham gave to the mysterious visitors changed his life forever and he knew himself to be enriched and transformed by the encounter.
+God in this unknown form brought grace, hope and peace.
 When we open our hearts to mystery amazing things can happen.

-My hope is that your time at Kingston will be a fruitful and enjoyable one, that you will indeed feel welcomed and that you will have the capacity to welcome those new experiences that come along and shape you – in mind body and spirit.
-I offer my best wishes.
-And I hope that your time spent at the University will be full of grace, hope and peace."
+I hope that your time at Kingston is fruitful and enjoyable, that you will indeed feel welcomed and that you will be able to welcome those new experiences that come along and shape you - in mind, body and spirit.
+May your time at the University be full of grace, hope and peace.